How Do YouTubers Make Money?

 Advertisers Pay Them (& YouTube) To Place Their Ads

-If you’ve read our article on how YouTube makes money, you’d already know that majority of the revenue of YouTube comes from advertisements.
-But since the content on YouTube is user-generated, the company divides the ad revenue with those content creators (YouTubers).
+If you’ve read our article on how YouTube makes money, you’d already know that the majority of the revenue of YouTube comes from advertisements.
+But since the content on YouTube is user-generated, the company shares the ad revenue with those content creators (YouTubers).

 But what is the revenue sharing percentage of YouTube and can everyone monetize their channels?

 Well, there are many layers to it.

 YouTube splits the money from advertisements in the ratio 9:11 (no pun intended).
 If the advertiser pays $1 for a view, YouTube keeps $0.45 and the Youtuber earns $0.55.
 However, not everyone is eligible to monetize their channel on YouTube.
 A channel needs at least 4,000 hours of annual viewing time (of original content) and over 1,000 subscribers to be eligible to monetize its videos.

 This revenue sharing ratio is different for the top 5% of content creators on the platform.
 These exclusive content creators are called Google Preferred and get exclusive advertisements from top paying advertisers.